M-Tash/news/README.md

 - **Cubit**: For efficient state management and handling complex state interactions.
 - **Flutter**: The app is built using the Flutter framework for cross-platform development.
 - **Dart**: Dart is the programming language used for developing the Flutter app.
+- **MVVM Architecture**: The app follows the MVVM architecture pattern for separating concerns and managing app components effectively.
-- **Repository Pattern**: The app follows the repository pattern for a clean and maintainable codebase.
+- **Repository Pattern**: The app utilizes the repository pattern to abstract data access and improve code maintainability.

 ## Usage